Maged152/image-processing/image processing/code/Scale/README.md

 # Scale

 ## Description
-The function scales an image up or dowm
+The function scales an image up or down

 ## C++ API
 ```c++